 While modern pellet stoves generate far less heat on their sides and from the bottom, leaving a bit of room allows for better heat transfer and is safer.
 You will also need to install the stove in an area that has access to an electrical outlet.

 One thing to note about the installation process is that, due to the weight of some stoves, it would be a good idea to employ the help of others in lifting the unit.

 A smart idea is to utilize a small rolling dolly to move the stove into place.
-Using a dolly means you and your partner or partners will only need to lift the stove on and off the dolly, reducing strain and the risk for accidents or injuries.
+Using a dolly means you and your partner or partners will only need to lift the stove on and off the dolly, reducing strain and the risk of accidents or injuries.